Data-Science-FMI/introduction-to-ml-2018/README.md

 ## Slides

-The slides for this course can be found here: https://drive.google.com/open?id=1R6qb6el7asBVB4koAaRxysVVbMxcg5es
+The slides for this course can be found here: [ML Slides](https://drive.google.com/open?id=1R6qb6el7asBVB4koAaRxysVVbMxcg5es)